zed-industries/zed/docs/src/developing_zed__building_zed_linux.md

   script/linux
   ```

-  - If you prefer to install the system libraries manually, you can find the list of required packages in the `script/linux` file.
+  If you prefer to install the system libraries manually, you can find the list of required packages in the `script/linux` file.

-## Backend Dependencies
+## Backend dependencies

+> [!WARNING]
-# Note: This section is still in development.
+> This section is still in development.
 The instructions are not yet complete.

 If you are developing collaborative features of Zed, you'll need to install the dependencies of zed's `collab` server: